lingtalfi/Light_Kit_BootstrapWidgetLibrary/doc/pages/widget-variables-description.md

 The fields of type "list" have an extra "options" property.

 The fields of type "file" have an extra "file_label" property.
+The fields of type "radio" have an extra "choices" property.